-- i) A Candidate must be a citizen of Pakistan / resident in Pakistan.

-- The candidate should possess the following qualifications with CGPA 2.4/4.0 (For such candidates having been awarded qualifying degree ONLY in 'Division', HEC defined criteria shall be used for conversion to CGPA);

-- a) For Master of Engineering (M.Engg.)/

-Master of Engineering Management

-(MEM) Programme, the candidate must

-possess Bachelors of Engineering degree

-or equivalent in the relevant fields.

-- For Master of Urban & Regional Planning (MURP) Programme, the candidate must possess either Bachelor of Architecture or Bachelor of City and Regional Planning
+- i) A Candidate must be a citizen of Pakistan / resident in Pakistan. - ii) The candidate should possess the following qualifications with CGPA 2.40/4.0 (For such candidates having been awarded qualifying degree ONLY in 'Division', HEC defined criteria shall be used for conversion to CGPA); - a) For Master of Engineering (M.Engg.) / Master of Engineering Management (MEM) Programme, the candidate must possess Bachelors of Engineering degree or equivalent in the relevant fields. - For Master of Urban & Regional Planning (MURP) Programme, the candidate must possess either Bachelor of Architecture or Bachelor of City and Regional Planning or

-- or Bachelor of Civil Engg., or Bachelor of Urban Engineering or M.Sc. in Geography or four years B.S Degree in "Geography" or M.A.
-"Geography". - For Master of Architecture (M. Arch) Programme, the candidate must possess Bachelor of Architecture. - d) For Master of Science (MS) in:- - (i) Computer Science & Information Technology, the candidate must possess either Bachelors of Computer Science and Information Technology or equivalent, or Bachelor of Architecture or Bachelors of Engineering or Sixteen Years Education in Applied Mathematics or Applied Physics or equivalent. - (ii) Applied Mathematics, the candidate must possess Bachelors of Engineering degree or Sixteen years education in Mathematics or equivalent. - (iii) Industrial Chemistry, the candidate must possess Bachelors of Engineering degree or Sixteen years education in Chemistry or Applied Chemistry equivalent. - (iv) Physics, the candidate must possess Bachelors of Engineering degree or Sixteen years education in Applied Mathematics, Applied Physics, Physics or equivalent. - (v) Applied Linguistics, the candidate must possess Bachelors in English or Sixteen years education in English in the relevant area with second division and above / CGPA 2.4/4.0. - (vi) Data Engineering and Information Management, the candidate must possess Bachelors of Engineering degree or Bachelors of Computer Science, or Bachelors of Business Administration or sixteen years education in Applied Mathematics or Statistics, or equivalent. - (vii) For Master of Engineering Management (MEM in Process Engineering Management) candidates having obtained degree in the disciplines of Chemical, Mechanical, Food, Petroleum, Environmental, Industrial & Manufacturing, Materials,
+Bachelor of Civil Engg., or Bachelor of Urban Engineering or M.Sc. in Geography or four years B.S Degree in "Geography" or M.A. in "Geography" or four years B.S.
+Degree in Development Studies.

+- c) For Master of Architecture (M. Arch) Programme, the candidate must possess Bachelor of Architecture - d) For Master of Science (MS) in: - - Computer Science & Information Technology, the candidate must possess either Bachelors of Computer Science and Information Technology or equivalent, or Bachelor of Architecture or Bachelors of Engineering or Sixteen Years Education in Applied Mathematics or Applied Physics or equivalent. - ii) Applied Mathematics, the candidate must possess Bachelors of Engineering degree or Sixteen years education in Mathematics or equivalent. - iii) Industrial Chemistry, the candidate must possess Bachelors of Engineering degree or Sixteen years educationin Chemistry or Applied Chemistry equivalent. - iv) Physics, the candidate must possess Bachelors of Engineering degree or Sixteen years education in Applied Mathematics, Applied Physics, Physics or equivalent. - v) Applied Linguistics, the candidate must possess Bachelors in English or Sixteen years education in English in the relevant area with second division and above / CGPA 2.40/4.0. - vi) Data Engineering and Information Management, the candidate must possess Bachelors of Engineering degree or Bachelors of Computer Science, or Bachelors of Business Administration or sixteen years education in Applied Mathematics or Statistics, orequivalent. - vii) For Master of Engineering Management (MEM in Process Engineering Management) candidates having obtained degree in the disciplines of Chemical, Mechanical, Food, Petroleum, Environmental, Industrial & Manufacturing, Materials, Metallurgy,

-Metallurgy, Polymer/Polymer & Petrochemical Engineering from the institutions as recognized by this university will be accepted for admission.
+Polymer/Polymer & Petrochemical Engineering from the institutions as recognized by this university will be accepted for admission.